Financial-Times/ec2-powercycle/README.md

 ## Usage

-Lambda function looks for EC2 instances that has resource tag _ec2Powewrcycle_ attached to it.
+Lambda function looks for EC2 instances that has a resource tag _ec2Powewrcycle_ attached to it.

 Tag value is simple JSON document that describes start and stop schedule in [crontab-like expressions](http://en.wikipedia.org/wiki/Cron).